Your Trusted Tips for Going Green

 Tackle Energy Waste

 Imagine how much energy you'd waste if you filled up the kettle and turned it on every half hour just to keep the water hot, even though you never made a cup of tea.
-Well, this is exactly what storage-tank water heaters do: they turn the burners on repeatedly, day and night, to keep the water in the tank hot, even if you aren't using the water.
+Well, this is exactly what storage-tank, hot water systems do: they turn the burners on repeatedly, day and night, to keep the water in the tank hot, even if you aren't using the water.

-You can see why it’s so much cheaper to run a tankless water heater that only heats water on-demand.
-As an added bonus, these heaters use about 30 percent less energy, they last twice as long, and all of this means more money in your pocket.
+You can see why it’s so much cheaper to run a tankless or instant hot water system that only heats water on-demand.
+As an added bonus, installing an instant hot water system use about 30 percent less energy, they last twice as long, and all of this means more money in your pocket.

 Tackle Landfill Waste